-Bengals headed to Super Bowl after downing Chiefs in overtime in AFC Championship game
+Bengals headed to Super Bowl after downing Chiefs in overtime in AFC championship game

-The Cincinnati Bengals are headed to the Super Bowl after a 27-24 win over the Kansas City Chiefs in the AFC Championship game.
+Evan McPherson kicked a 31-yard field goal with 9:22 left in overtime after Joe Burrow kept his cool while leading a furious second-half comeback to get the Cincinnati Bengals to the Super Bowl for the first time in 33 years with a 27-24 victory over the Kansas City Chiefs in the AFC championship game Sunday.

-The Chiefs once again appeared poised to win a playoff game in overtime after winning the coin toss, but Patrick Mahomes threw an interception on the team's opening possession and the Bengals drove the ball downfield for a chip shot field goal.
+The Bengals erased an 18-point deficit — tying an AFC title game record — to take a late 24-21 lead on McPherson's 52-yarder.
+But Harrison Butker's 44-yard kick as time expired in regulation sent it to overtime a week after his 49-yarder on the final play of regulation did the same against Buffalo.

-The Bengals will take on the winner of the NFC Championship game, which kicks off at 6:30 p.m.
+One week after Buffalo's Josh Allen called tails and it came up heads for the overtime coin toss — giving Patrick Mahomes and the Chiefs the ball — Cincinnati backup quarterback Brandon Allen called heads and the coin came up tails.
+The Chiefs opened overtime again with the ball, but Vonn Bell intercepted Mahomes on the third play, and Burrow and the Bengals took over.

 Download our Free App